h2o/h2o/README.md

 H2O is a very fast HTTP server written in C.  It can also be used as a library.

+This is the README for H2O version 0.9.1-alpha1 (HEAD).

 ### Features

 - HTTP/1.0, HTTP/1.1